gravitational/careers/challenges/frontend/challenge.md

 - Scope creep.
 Candidates have tried to implement too much and ran out of time, energy.

-- Avoid using unnecessary npm dependencies.
+- Avoid using unnecessary 3d party dependencies.

 - Error handling.
 We pay extra attention to error handling.
-Make sure that they are properly handled and do not got swallowed.
+Make sure that they are properly handled and not ignored.

 - URL navigation is a big part of great UX, do not ignore it.

 - Keep your CSS simple but not simpler.
-Do not waste your time on animations, instead make sure that an extra character does not destroy a layout.
+Do not waste your time on animations, instead make sure that an extra character does not destroy your layout.

 - Make sure that your code is secured and your application is not vulnerable to CSRF/XSS attacks.